Skip to main content

 Commands made available through omni, while the user is in the scope of the configuration file defining those commands.

 Any command defined in a global configuration file will be available throughout the whole system.
 Any command defined in the configuration of a git repository will only be available in that repository.
+You can check the configuration custom commands to read more about how commands defined with the commands parameter behave.

 Parameters